pdfcpu/pdfcpu/getting_started/color.md

 # Color

-Some commands expect color values.

 There are 3 ways to specify a color:

-1. Via RGB values
+1. Via RGB float values

        r,g,b with 0.0 <= r,g,b <= 1.0